 Board MemberA recognized leader in higher education, Dr. Bailey has served as an educator and administrator for several prominent institutions, while making numerous additional professional contributions.
-Currently a Dean and Professor at Bryn Mawr College, Dr. Bailey has previously had these responsibilities at Case Western Reserve University, the University of Minnesota, and Columbia University (where she also served as Vice President and Acting President of Teachers College).
+Currently a Professor and Dean Emeritus at Bryn Mawr College, Dr. Bailey has previously taught and served as a Dean at Case Western Reserve University, the University of Minnesota, and Columbia University (where she also served as Vice President and Acting President of Teachers College).
 Utilizing a multidisciplinary and multicultural approach, she teaches, writes and researches extensively on topics spanning health and human services, leadership development and organizational behavior, while also participating in professional associations and on boards of several nonprofit organizations.
 Dr. Bailey received her undergraduate degree from Lafayette College, Masters from Columbia, and Ph.D. from Case Western.

 Stephen Burghardt, Ph.D.

 For more than 30 years, Dr. Burghardt has been a professor at the Hunter College (CUNY) School of Social Work, where he has focused on areas such as transformative leadership models and community-based action.
 A prolific author, researcher and an award-winning professor, Dr. Burghardt has also provided service to numerous editorial boards and professional societies.
 Dr. Burghardt approaches his teaching instruction with the philosophy of empowering his students to assist others.
 Additionally, Dr. Burghardt provides coaching to executives, municipal leaders and others regarding community engagement, leadership, strategic planning and communications.
 Dr. Burghardt received his undergraduate degree from Lafayette College and his Master’s and Ph.D. from the University of Michigan.